Darko Bošković

-Darko Bošković (Дарко Бошковић; born 16 September 1987) is a Serbian-born Montenegrin football midfielder playing with Swedish amateur side IFK Stocksund.
+Darko Bošković (Дарко Бошковић; born 16 September 1987) is a Serbian-born Montenegrin retired football midfielder.

 Club career

 He started playing in 2004 for his hometown club FK Mladost Apatin.
 Being loaned to clubs like FK Big Bull Bačinci and FK Palić to gain experience, he did get to play two matches for Mladost in 2006–07 when the club competed in the SuperLiga.
 In the next seasons he stayed with the club in the Serbian First League, second tier, where he became an important player in the team.
 In December 2008, he moved to another First League club, FK Spartak Subotica, that ended being an excellent move since the club gained promotion to the Serbian SuperLiga where he played the 2009–10.
 In the following season he played the first half with Spartak, however during winter break he moved to OFK Grbalj playing in the Montenegrin First League.
 At summer 2011 he was back in Serbia this time to play with FK Timok.
 He later had a spell with OFK Odžaci in the Serbian League Vojvodina.